charlesreid1/swartz-mechanizer/README.md

 Science Direct (sciencedirect.pl)
 ------------------------
 This script uses Mechanize to download papers from a ScienceDirect journal page.
+A list of all ScienceDirect journals may be found [on the ScienceDirect.com website](http://www.sciencedirect.com/science/journals).

 You provide a URL for the journal you are interested in, and optionally a volume and issue number.
 The script will then iterate through each paper in whatever set you specified, and download the papers to disk.